-Live Caribbean Stud poker is the live casino game where you play and interact with the live dealer.
+Live Caribbean Stud poker is a live casino game where you play and interact with the live dealer.
 This live game is played just like the standard Caribbean Stud poker game being played at land casinos.
 Both the player and the dealer each receive five cards.
 All of the player’s cards are dealt face up, and all of the dealer’s cards except the last card are dealt face down.
-Players then decide to fold or raise or make a call based on their hand.
+Players then decide to fold a raise or make a call based on their hand.
 Like the basic game of five stud poker live Caribbean stud poker is an easy game to play and understand.

 How to play Live Caribbean Stud Poker

 When you enter the live casino you select the game of Live Caribbean stud poker and you need to note that here you are playing against the Dealer and not the other players.
-This live table game is played with a 52 card deck that is swapped after each hand for a freshly shuffled deck.
+This live table game is played with a 52-card deck that is swapped after each hand for a freshly shuffled deck.
 You place an Ante bet which will then be followed by 5 cards being dealt.
 The dealer will then receive 5 cards but will only show you the first card.

 You can then decide on whether to place an additional bet or fold.
 This in turn will lead to the dealer revealing his remaining 4 cards.
 The poker hand with the highest value wins.

 The Caribbean Stud Ante is a mandatory bet so if you want to play Live Caribbean Stud Poker you have to make the ante bet.
 The aim of this game is for you to beat the dealer by producing a poker hand that is stronger than the dealer’s.
 At the beginning of the game, both the player and the dealer will get 5 cards each.
 While players can have a peek at their cards right away, only one of the dealer’s cards is a hole card.
 The rules are fairly easy and you can easily improve your chances of winning by applying a few proven strategies.